 Fixed spreads means that you will always know what the difference is between the buy and sell rate for currency pairings (eg AUD/USD).
 The provides certainty that you know the fees of every transaction unlike most other brokers who’s fees will vary depending on the market.
 Variable spreads such as offered by Pepperstone, IC Markets and AxiTrader on the other hand can be lower compared to easyMarkets are the spreads are raw.
 This means the spread is determined by liquidity pool withouth intervention from dealing desk.
 Below shows the three different accounts offered to forex traders Australia and the fixed spread starting prices depending on the currency pairing.

 Another positive aspect found when completing the Easy Markets review was that there are no charge or any fees on withdrawal requests.
 Easy Markets also accommodates many payment options including most major credit cards, EFT and Skrill.

-4) Support And Forex Training Available With EasyMarkets
+4) Customer Service And Forex Training Available With EasyMarkets

-Our Easy Markets review found that support and training were the two key strengths of the forex broker.
+Our Easy Markets review found that customer service and training were the two key strengths of the forex broker.

-When it comes to support, three of the four accounts offer a personal account manager.
-If is advised that a premium account be considered if you want a regular contact at EasyMarkets to assist with your day-to-day forex trading.
+When it comes to customer support, three of the four accounts offer a personal account manager.
+If is advised that a premium account be considered if you want a regular customer service to assist with your day-to-day forex trading.

-Based on this it’s strongly recommended to open a premium account as it ensure you receive lower spreads and better service and only requires a larger minimum deposit (which you don’t actually have to trade)
+Based on this it’s strongly recommended to open a premium account as it ensure you receive lower spreads and better customer service and only requires a larger minimum deposit (which you don’t actually have to trade)

 When it comes to online training there is a plethora of options including: